How Mitch McConnell and Senate Republicans learned to stop worrying about a Biden victory and love the infrastructure bill

 To fuel that skepticism, McConnell on Tuesday praised Sinema and Sen. Joe Manchin III (D-W.Va.), another prominent Democratic defender of the filibuster — echoing comments he has made privately to fellow Republican senators, encouraging support for the two Democrats who have publicly resisted the calls for rules changes.

-“I never made that argument when we couldn’t get what we want because of the filibuster, because I believe in the institution, and I admire Senator Manchin and Senator Sinema for doing that as well,” he said.
+“I never made that argument when we couldn’t get what we want because of the filibuster, because I believe in the institution, and I admire Senator Manchin and Senator Sinema for doing that, as well,” he said.

-McConnell had less to say about Trump, who issued a series of statements over the course of weeks decrying the Republicans who supported the infrastructure deal as “RINOs” (Republicans in name only) who were handing a key victory to Biden, his successor and possible future opponent.
+McConnell had less to say about Trump, who issued statements over the course of weeks decrying the Republicans who supported the infrastructure deal as “RINOs” (Republicans in name only) who were handing a key victory to Biden, his successor and possible future opponent.
 The broadside continued just hours before the vote Tuesday, with a statement that derided McConnell as “the most overrated man in politics.”

-“He is working so hard to give Biden a victory, now they’ll go for the big one, including the biggest tax increases in the history of our Country,” Trump said Tuesday, a reference to the Democrats’ $3.5 trillion economic bill that they are hoping to pass alongside the bipartisan infrastructure bill.
+“He is working so hard to give Biden a victory, now they’ll go for the big one, including the biggest tax increases in the history of our Country,” Trump said in a statement Tuesday, a reference to the Democrats’ $3.5 trillion economic bill that they are hoping to pass alongside the bipartisan infrastructure bill.

 McConnell has mostly stuck to a policy of not commenting on the former president after decrying his role in fomenting the Jan.
 6 Capitol attack.
 Asked about Trump’s criticism Tuesday, he said, “I’m dealing with the future, not the past.”